opitzconsulting/jquery-mobile-angular-adapter/README.md

 If no parameter is supplied this returns the current global scope.
 If a parameter is supplied this will set the current global scope.

+However, please use `this.$root` to access the global scope in your code.
+This simplifies testing!

 Callbacks for page changes
 --------------